kmathy/ngrx-generator/README.md

 ## Intro
 If you are a user of @ngrx libs, check this generator!
 This will help you to save time by creating an architecture for your ngrx files.

-Initially created by @NetanelBasal (called ngrx-generator).
-After some times, and using the recommendations of the community, the generator has been improved.

-Now, it has the following features:
 * Create Actions, reducers, effects and services in one command!
 Just provide a name and the generator will do the rest.
 * Provide a module to easily import all the reducers, effects and services in your Angular app.
 * Naming convention to prevent errors.
 * MetaReducer: non-invasive logger in development.
-* Generator available: CRUD actions, Basic actions.
+* Generator available: CRUD actions, CRUD advanced actions using Entity, Basic actions.
 * Mainly inspired by the [ngrx styleguide](https://github.com/orizens/ngrx-styleguide)
 * Use the latest Angular HttpClient.
 * Provide unit tests.